 Bath & Stonehenge

 The beautiful Roman city of Bath lies 1 hour south of Worcester and the mysterious stones of Stonehenge are another hour further on.
 This trip is best done by private taxi, or you can visit Bath on its own by train if you prefer.

-Blenheim Palace was built in the early 18th Century and was home to British Prime Minister, Winston Churchill.
+Blenheim Palace was built in the early 18th Century and was the place Prime Minister, Winston Churchill was born.
 Easy to get to by train to Hanborough (Oxford train) and then 233 bus to Woodstock.
 Stunning on a sunny day!